DashGL/Documentation/formats/dash-model-exchange/material.md

 #### alphaTest

 Sets the alpha value to be used when running an alpha test.
-The material will not be rendered if the opacity is lower than this value.&#x20;
+The material will not be rendered if the opacity is lower than this value.

 Default is `0`.